njnmco/odinochka/README.md

 ```
 {
 "url": "https://MY.REST/ENDPOINT",
+"method": "PUT",
-"interval": 600000,
+"interval": 30,
 "consent": "I know what I'm doing."
 }
 ```

-A timer (interval in ms) will PUT the exported tab database to the specified URL.
+A timer (interval in minutes) will XHR the dumped tab database to the specified URL.

 To use Amazon AWS for storage: